Updated: Jun 10

-Fibroid specialist Dr. Michael Lalezarian lays out the pros and cons of hysterectomy for fibroids and discusses where hysterectomy fits in with more modern fibroid treatment options.
+The pros and cons of hysterectomy procedures are discussed by Dr. Michael Lalezarian, a fibroid specialist.
+He discusses where a hysterectomy fits in with more modern fibroid treatment options.

 Hysterectomy is a major surgical procedure most-commonly performed by a gynecologist in a hospital setting.
 The goal of the procedure is to partially or completely remove the uterus.
 By removing the uterus surgically, fibroids within the uterus (the source of symptoms) are also removed.
 A hysterectomy can be total or partial, but regardless of the type of hysterectomy, women who choose to undergo hysterectomy will no longer be able to become pregnant.

 In our last article, we discussed the impact of uterine fibroids on fertility, concluding that high rates of hysterectomy are the main contributor to lost childbearing potential in women with uterine fibroids.
 While significantly less invasive, fertility-sparing alternatives to hysterectomy are now available, there are still cases in which hysterectomy can make a lot of sense.
 As we strive to better inform women with uterine fibroids and the healthcare professionals that care for them, we wrote this article to discuss the pros and cons of hysterectomy and its place in modern fibroid treatment.
 Read on to learn more.

 The Pros of Hysterectomy